Nationally Accredited Institution CLICK SEAL TO VERIFY

 Concordia College & University®, Delaware is a

 100% American owned, operated and serviced institution, not affiliated with any Concordia 'college and university' in other states or countries.
-Concordia College & University® is part of the traditional
+Concordia College & University®, Delaware is part of the traditional

-United States university system since its inception in 1999.
+United States university system since its inception in 1999 and listed with the U.S. Department of Education National Center for Education Statistics (nces.ed.gov).

-Our accreditor's website is hosted on the .pro web domain, restricted exclusively to agencies admitted through a government recognized body (view eligibility criteria).
-The National Academic Higher Education Agency is founded to foster and preserve high quality, educationally sound and widely accepted distance education standards and to provide a consistent measurement of the acceptability of private schools (K-12), adult high schools, vocational and technical schools, private colleges and postsecondary education.
+Concordia College's accreditor, the U.S. National Academic Higher Education Agency is founded to foster and preserve high quality, educationally sound and widely accepted distance education standards and to provide a consistent measurement of the acceptability of private schools (K-12), adult high schools, vocational and technical schools, private colleges and postsecondary education.
 Concordia College & University's degree granting authority is additionally governed by the institution's international IBC license based on U.S. Common Law.

 All online schools are global and non-state-specific by nature.
 Concordia College & University is associated with the The Technology Center Institute,